To help survivors of recent disasters donate to the Governor's Emergency Relief Fund

 Voluntary Organizations Active in Disaster (VOAD) members and partners are assisting communities in need.
 They will serve these communities as long as necessary.
 For a list of organizations involved in disaster response in the affected areas, visit their websites.
 Visit the social media sites of disaster relief organizations for more information.

-There is a need for volunteers to take calls for the Crisis Cleanup disaster hotline (www.crisiscleanup.org).
-Crisis Cleanup is the website tool that volunteer organizations use to find disaster survivors needing help with property cleanup after disasters.
+This is a website tool volunteer organizations use to find disaster survivors who need help with property cleanup after disasters.
 Survivors call the hotline, a volunteer takes the call and enters the information on the website.
 All requests show up on a map on the website.
 Volunteer organizations doing property cleanup use the map to find, claim, and close cases.
 This reduces duplication of effort and vastly improves volunteers’ efficiency and time.

 An organization wishing to provide phone volunteers assigns a point-of-contact (POC) to oversee their phone volunteers.
-The organization registers for an account with Crisis Cleanup.
-They send email invitations through the Crisis Cleanup website to volunteers within their organization to set up individual user accounts.
+The organization registers for an account and send email invitations through the website to volunteers within their organization to set up individual user accounts.
 These volunteers watch training videos and can then take calls for the Crisis Cleanup hotline.

 CRISIS CLEANUP VOLUNTEER CONTACT: GINA NEWBY – 406-461-2388 – gina@crisiscleanup.org